Auto industry workers lose $266M in pay as GM strike drags on

 “The cost of a strike, to both workers and the company, grows steadily in the first week, and then pyramids out into the surrounding economy,” said Brian Peterson, Anderson’s director of public policy and economic analysis.
 “As we move closer to two full weeks of a strike,” he continued, “the effect on the economies of Michigan, Indiana, Ohio, and Ontario has become acute, with both union and non-union workers suffering significant income losses.
 Even if the strike ends today, those losses will still be felt.”

-The union wants a bigger share of GM’s more than $30 billion in profits during the past five years.
-But the company sees a global auto sales decline looming and wants to bring its labor costs in line with the lower expenses of U.S. plants owned by foreign automakers.
+The union wants a bigger share of GM’s more than $30 billion in profits during the past five years, but the company sees a global auto sales decline looming and wants to bring its labor costs in line with the lower expenses of U.S. plants owned by foreign rivals.

-The top production worker wage is about $30 per hour, and GM’s total labor costs including benefits are about $63 per hour compared with an average of $50 at factories run by foreign-based automakers at plants located mostly in the South.
+The top production worker wage is about $30 per hour, and GM’s total labor costs including benefits are about $63 per hour, compared with an average $50 at factories run by overseas automakers at plants located mostly in the South.

 Issues that are snagging the talks include the formula for profit-sharing, which the union wants to improve.
 Currently, workers get $1,000 for every $1 billion the company makes before taxes in North America.
 This year, workers received checks for $10,750 each, less than last year’s $11,500.